cedalion.io package

 Parameters:

-• units (str) – Units of the points.
+• units – Physical units of the coordinates (default: "mm").

 cedalion.io.probe_geometry.read_einstar_obj(fname: str) TrimeshSurface[source]

-Read a textured triangle mesh generated by Einstar devices.
+Read a textured triangle mesh generated by Einstar 3D scanners.

 Parameters: